zig-gamedev/zig-gamedev/README.md

 #### [cbullet lib](external/src/cbullet.h)

-A simple C API for [Bullet physics library](https://github.com/bulletphysics/bullet3) that can be used by any project.
+Easy to use C API for [Bullet physics library](https://github.com/bulletphysics/bullet3) that can be used by any project.
 Some features:
 * Most collision shapes
 * Rigid bodies
 * Most constraint types